 I’m dreaming about the species of trees that’ll surround my house when the football talk curves back to me.

-“Telling you, Rinz, France’ll take it,” I say.
-I adjust the seatbelt so its more comfortable on my chest.
-The driver presses a button on the radio and changes the station.
-He settles on a frequency playing Michael Bolton stealing tunes from Percy Sledge.
+“Telling you, Rinz, France’ll take it.”
+I adjust the seatbelt.
+The driver changes the station and settles on Michael Bolton stealing tunes from Percy Sledge.

 “France is the biggest hype engine,” Rinzlo chirps.
 “They’ll choke.”